Chimney swift: Description

 This is a medium-sized swift, measuring from 12 to 15 cm in length, with a wingspan of 27 to 30 cm and a weight ranging from 17 to 30 g.
 The sexes are identical in plumage, though males average slightly heavier than females.
 The adult's plumage is a dark sooty olive above and grayish brown below, with a slightly paler rump and uppertail covert feathers, and a significantly paler throat.
 Its upperparts are the most uniformly colored of all the Chaetura swifts, showing little contrast between back and rump.
 Its beak is black, as are its feet and legs.
 Its iris is dark brown.
-Juvenal plumage (that held by juvenile birds) is very similar to that of adults, but with whitish tips to the outer webs of the secondaries and tertials.
+The juvenile plumage (held by young birds for their first few months after fledging) is very similar to that of adults, but with whitish tips to the outer webs of the secondaries and tertials.

 The chimney swift's wings are slender, curved and long, extending as much as 1.5 in beyond the bird's tail when folded.
 Its wingtips are pointed, which helps to decrease air turbulence (and therefore drag) during flight.
 Its humerus (the bone in the inner part of the wing) is quite short, while the bones farther out (more distally) along the wing are elongated, a combination which allows the bird to flap very quickly.
 In flight, it holds its wings stiffly, alternating between rapid, quivering flaps and longer glides.
 Its flight profile is widely described as a "cigar with wings"—a description first used by Roger Tory Peterson.
 Although the bird often appears to beat its wings asynchronously during flight, photographic and stroboscopic studies have shown that it beats them in unison.
 The illusion that it does otherwise is heightened by its very fast and highly erratic flight, with many rapid changes of direction.